 The Las Cruces Space Festival is excited to welcome back guest speaker Alires Almon.
 Alires grew up in Las Cruces, graduating from Mayfield High and gaining her Master’s Degree in Experimental Psychology at New Mexico State University.
-She previously joined the 2018 Las Cruces Space Festival to discuss her role as Orchestrator of Engagement at Mae Jemison’s 100 Year Starship Project.
+She previously joined the 2018 and 2019 Las Cruces Space Festival to discuss her role as Orchestrator of Engagement at Mae Jemison’s 100 Year Starship Project.

 In 2018, Alires founded an international research team at Deep Space Predictive to look at the selection, monitoring and psychological performance of groups of humans in space and other extreme work conditions.
 Alires will be presenting her vision on “Space: Our Dream and Our Reality” at the Rio Grande Theatre on April 12th.
 She will be sharing the results of her research and published papers on psychological breaking points during long term space travel.